One-Touch Soccer logo

 A maximum of fourteen (14) players may be placed on a team roster for one team in the same division/league.
 Players under the age of 18 are not permitted to play in Adult League divisions.

 Rosters must be submitted prior to the first game of the season.
-Changes will be permitted prior to the third game.
+Any player wishing to participate on a particular team must be properly listed on that team's Roster Form.
+An individual player may only be rostered on one team within a division unless a special exception has been authorized by league management.
+Changes to a team's Roster form will be permitted prior to the third game.
+An individual player may change teams--i.e., be removed from one team's roster and added to a different team's roster--only one time per season and pursuant to the guideline that rosters may only be modified prior to a team's third game (i.e., no "switch-backs" are permitted).
 As of kickoff of a team’s third game, the team’s roster is final.
-In the case of a team losing a player due to season-ending injury, a replacement may be added at the discretion of management (proof of injury will be required).
+In the case of a team losing a player long-term (e.g., due to season-ending injury), a replacement may be added at the discretion of league management (proof of injury may be required).

 Players must be able to provide proof of identification upon request.
 The following will be accepted as proof of ID: Driver’s License, Student ID, Resident Alien Card (“Green Card”), Passport, or some other form of picture ID.